joass1/dlweekhackathon/README.md

 ## How It Works

 ### 1. Upload → Knowledge Graph
 Upload course material (PDF, TXT, MD).
-An LLM parses it and constructs a **directed knowledge graph** — concepts and their prerequisite relationships.
+An LLM parses it and constructs a **directed knowledge graph**: concepts and their prerequisite relationships.
 This becomes the student's living learning map, visualized as an interactive D3 force graph with nodes color-coded by mastery (green/amber/red/gray) and animated prerequisite edges.

 ### 2. Assessment → Careless vs Conceptual Classification
 AI generates diagnostic quizzes **grounded in the student's own material** via RAG retrieval.
-Before each answer is revealed, students rate their **confidence (1–5)**.
+Before each answer is revealed, students rate their **confidence (1-5)**.
 An LLM then classifies every wrong answer:
 - **Careless** → warning badge, mastery preserved
 - **Conceptual** → mastery drops, triggers RPKT

 ### 3. Recursive Prerequisite Knowledge Tracing (RPKT)
-When a conceptual gap is detected, the system walks **backward through the prerequisite chain**, probing at each level until it finds the **knowledge boundary** — the deepest concept where all prerequisites pass but the concept itself fails.
+When a conceptual gap is detected, the system walks **backward through the prerequisite chain**, probing at each level until it finds the **knowledge boundary**: the deepest concept where all prerequisites pass but the concept itself fails.
 These are the student's **unknown unknowns**.

 ### 4. Study Missions
 Enter a time budget (e.g. 25 minutes).
 The system generates an optimized study queue using a scoring formula: